dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

+Applications are represented as a set of methods within a [namespace](GlasNamespaces.md).
+The [glas executable](GlasCLI.md) can reference applications in the user's configuration namespace, typically at 'env.appname.app.\*', or by loading a script and extracting 'app.\*'.
+These naming conventions simplify composition, recognition, and extraction of applications.

+Every application must define 'app.settings' to guide integration.
+The executable does not observe settings directly.
+Instead, for reasons of portability and security, the configuration generates an adapter based on application settings and runtime version info.

+The glas executable may support multiple run modes.
+For example:

+* *transaction-loop applications* - repeatedly evaluate 'step' in separate transactions, rely on incremental computing and non-deterministic choice as basis for concurrency.
+* *threaded applications* - long-running procedure evaluated over the course of multiple transactions, may spawn many such 'threads'.
+Conventional 'main' procedure.
+* *staged applications* - generate another application based on command-line arguments, then run that.

+The adapter must heuristically select the best run mode based on application settings and runtime version info.
+This document focuses on the transaction loop, which is a very nice fit for my vision of glas systems.
+However, threaded applications and staging are discussed towards the end.

 ## The Transaction Loop

 A *transaction loop* is a very simple idea - a repeating transaction, atomic and isolated.
 A direct implementation is nothing special; at best, it makes a convenient event dispatch loop, friendly for live coding and orthogonal persistence.
 However, consider a few optimizations we can apply: